baihuqian/baihuqian.github.io/_posts/Python/2018-02-06-python-string.md

 String can be defined using single quotes (`'`) or double quotes(`"`).
 Multiline strings are enclosed in triple quotes (`'''` or `"""`).
 Prefix an `r` to a string makes it a *raw* string in Python.
 A raw string means Python will not escape anything.

 A string is like **a tuple of characters**.
+Each character can be obtained by indexing.
 But strings can be concatenated using `+` operator.
 String cannot concatenate with numbers without converting numbers to strings using `str()` first.
+To convert a list of characters to string, use `''.join(char_list)`.

 String provides modification methods.
 They destroy old strings and replace with a new, modified string.
 The commonly-used APIs are: